-People with borderline personality disorder (BPD) have persistent difficulties in regulating their emotions and relating to other people.
+People with borderline personality disorder (BPD) have persistent difficulties in controlling their emotions and relating to other people.

-- Severe dissociative symptoms, such as losing touch with reality and feeling cut off.
+- feeling out of touch with reality and cut off

-A clinician can make a formal diagnosis of BPD.
-See 'Diagnosis of borderline personality disorder' for details.
-If you or someone you know has borderline personality disorder symptoms, seek professional advice.
+A health professional can make a formal diagnosis of BPD.
+If you or someone you know has BPD symptoms, seek professional advice.
 Treatment can help people with the disorder manage their symptoms.

 Learn more here about the development and quality assurance of healthdirect content.